 Tyndall Early Career Researchers’ Network (TEC-Net) envisages to enhance both the research and business, potential and capabilities, of Tyndall early-career researchers by increasing the exchanging of ideas internally and with European peers.
+To learn more about TEC-Net activities, download their Annual Report 2022.

 Early career researchers can be defined as: